Lusito/box2d.ts/packages/core/docs/FAQ.md

 ### But the Testbed draws stuff

 Visualization is very important for debugging collision and physics.
 I wrote the test bed to help me test Box2D and give you examples of how to use Box2D.
 The TestBed is not part of the Box2D library.

 ### How do I draw shapes?

 Drawing shapes is not supported and shape internal data is likely to change.
-Instead you should implement the `b2DebugDraw` interface.
+Instead you should implement the `b2Draw` interface.
+You can use the @core/debug-draw library for simple debugging on a canvas or use it as a reference for your own renderer.

 ## Accuracy